 We've compiled everything you need to know about taking your pet abroad.
 Find out more about pet passports, vaccinations and returning to the UK.

-Your pet must have one of the following documents when returning to the UK:
+There are no changes to the current health preparations for pets entering GB from 1 January 2021.
+Your pet must have one of the following documents when returning to GB from the EU:

 Dogs should have a tapeworm treatment between 24 and 120 hours before entering Great Britain.
 This treatment must be approved for use in the country where it is applied and contain praziquantel or an equivalent proven to be effective against tapeworm (Echinococcus Multilocularis).

 Your pet will not need this documentation or tapeworm treatment if entering GB directly from Northern Ireland or the Republic of Ireland.

 You can travel with up to five pets with an Animal Health Certificate.
 If there are more than five pets you must either provide proof that they are participating in a competition, exhibition or sporting event or comply with animal health rules which apply to the commercial import of animals into the EU.